snd/url-pattern/README.md

 pattern.match '/users/foo' # => {id: 'foo'}
 ```

-match returns either `null`, if there was no match, or the named parameters.
+match returns `null` if there was no match, otherwise the named parameters.

-### Match a regex pattern against a url
+#### Match a regex pattern against a url

 ```coffeescript
 regexPattern.match '/users/foo' # => null